Academy Admissions Contact Details

-To determine eligibility criteria for admissions, the Academy has published specific criteria in relation to minimum entrance requirements for Year 12 based on GCSE grades or other measures of prior attainment and these criteria are the same for internal and external transfers and have been published on our website on the post 16 field.
-Please refer to the Post 16 Admissions Policy on our website.
+To determine eligibility criteria for admissions, the Academy has published specific criteria in relation to minimum entrance requirements for Year 12 based on GCSE grades or other measures of prior attainment and these criteria are the same for internal and external transfers and have been published on our website, please refer to the Post 16 Admissions Policy.

 There will be right of appeal to an Independent Appeals Panel for internal Students refused transfer and external applicants refused admission.

 If you are looking for a place in University Academy of Engineering South Bank because you have recently moved into the area, or your child is at another school and you feel that a change of school would benefit their education and/or general well-being, you are entitled to apply for a school place.

 Since September 2013, the law allows you to apply directly to University Academy of Engineering South Bank.
 Please contact Admissions at the Academy, (email@example.com) to request an in-year admission form, or download here.
 Please note that there is no guarantee that a place will be available, but you have the right of appeal if you are refused a place.

 For Parents/Carers who Wish to Appeal

 Parent(s) wishing to appeal against the Academy’s decision on admissions, for any year group, should complete an Appeal Form (please ckick here to download the appeal form) stating the reason for the appeal, based on the published Admissions Criteria.